Zagier-Hoffman's conjectures in positive characteristic: Introduction

 \subsubsection{Multiple zeta values}

 Multiple zeta values of Euler (MZV's for short) are real positive numbers given by

 Here $r$ is called the depth and $w=n_1+\dots+n_r$ is called the weight of the presentation $\zeta(n_1,\dots,n_r)$.
-These values covers the special values $\zeta(n)$ for $n \geq 2$ of the Riemann zeta function and have been studied intensively especially in the last three decades with important and deep connections to different branches of mathematics and physics, for example arithmetic geometry, knot theory and higher energy physics.
+These values cover the special values $\zeta(n)$ for $n \geq 2$ of the Riemann zeta function and have been studied intensively especially in the last three decades with important and deep connections to different branches of mathematics and physics, for example arithmetic geometry, knot theory and higher energy physics.
 We refer the reader to \cite{BGF, Zag94} for more details.

-The main goal of this theory is to understand all $\mathbb Q$-linear relations among MZV's.
-Goncharov conjectures that all $\mathbb Q$-linear relations among MZV's can be derived from those among MZV's of the same weight.
+The main goal of this theory is to understand all $\mathbb Q$-linear relations between MZV's.
+Goncharov \cite[Conjecture 4.2]{Gon97} conjectures that all $\mathbb Q$-linear relations between MZV's can be derived from those between MZV's of the same weight.
 As the next step, precise conjectures formulated by Zagier \cite{Zag94} and Hoffman \cite{Hof97} predict the dimension and an explicit basis for the $\mathbb Q$-vector space $\mathcal{Z}_k$ spanned by MZV's of weight $k$ for $k \in \mathbb{N}$.

 \begin{conjecture}[Zagier's conjecture] We define a Fibonacci-like sequence of integers $d_k$ as follows.
 Letting $d_0=1, d_1=0$ and $d_2=1$ we define $d_k=d_{k-2}+d_{k-3}$ for $k \geq 3$.
 Then for $k \in \N$ we have